plokhotnyuk/jsoniter-scala/README.md

 Usages of jsoniter-scala in OSS libraries:
 - [akka-http-json](https://github.com/hseeberger/akka-http-json) - integrates some of the best JSON libs in Scala with Akka HTTP
+- [bootzooka](https://github.com/softwaremill/bootzooka) - a project to quickly start developing a Scala-based microservice or web app, without the need to write login, user registration etc.
 - [caliban](https://github.com/ghostdogpr/caliban) - a purely functional library for building GraphQL servers and clients in Scala
 - [dijon](https://github.com/jvican/dijon) - support of schema-less JSON using safe and efficient AST representation